buriedObject/wizard-fight/Character Creation.md

 Resonance - connect to the world around you, align with concepts, cast more complex spells Coherence - remain true to oneself, cast stronger spells, hold more disparate aspects at once

-Characters begin with a score of 5 in each of these ten attributes, and may increase this score by spending a number of progression points corresponding to the new score: increasing Strength from 5 to 6 requires 6 progression points.
+Characters begin with a score of 10 in Endurance and Focus and a score of 5 in each of the remaining attributes.
+Players may increase this score by spending a number of progression points corresponding to the new score: increasing Strength from 5 to 6 requires 6 progression points.